ClojureBridge/drawing/curriculum/create-something.md

 Yeah, Clara saw three snowfalkes kept falling down.

-## Step 5. make snowflakes keep falling down from differently
+## Step 5.
+A few snowflakes keep falling down from different start positions

 So far, so good.
 But, Clara felt something not quite right.
 All three snowflakes fell down simultaneously, which would not look like natural.
-So, she wanted to make them falling down differently, more natural way.
+So, she wanted to make them falling down differently. more natural way.

 Using the words of programming, the problem here is all three snowflakes share the same y parameter.